HCC Online Faculty

 Selected Applications in Compliance – Quality

-Ms. Lloyd has authored several articles with the American Health Lawyers Association, taught on health law topics as a guest lecturer at the UF Levin College of Law, and as a visiting professor at the University of Toledo College of Law.
+Ms. Lloyd has authored articles with the American Health Lawyers Association, and the MGMA, taught on health law topics as a guest lecturer at the University of Florida Levin College of Law, and as a visiting professor at the University of Toledo College of Law.
 She started her legal career as a summer associate with Duane Morris, and then joined Houston Harbaugh as an attorney representing physician practices and other health care organizations with emphasis on privacy, fraud and abuse compliance, corporate and employment relationships between hospitals, health care practices and their physician employees.